Can You Become a Chef Without Going to Culinary School?

 Find Valuable Mentorship in Culinary School

-In the school environment, students can meet and learn from many Chef Instructors as they proceed through their courses.
+In the school environment, students can meet and learn from Chef Instructors as they proceed through their courses.
 These experienced educators are also professional chefs.

-These instructors may provide helpful mentorship to students and graduates, advising them as they navigate their careers.
+Instructors may provide helpful mentorship to students and graduates, advising them as they navigate their careers.

 “Throughout my time in culinary school, Chef Jesper Jonsson and Chef Julia Wolf were my main teachers or mentors… They always reassured me that things would get better and what my worth was.
 They were great mentors of mine, and I’m very happy that I got to know them.”